timmc/commapps/ansible/roles/tarsnap/README.md

 ansible-vault writes temporary plaintext copies of vaults. `ramfs` is chosen here over `tmpfs` to avoid data being swapped out.

+Also unalias `rm` if you've got it aliased to put things in the Trash.
+Not that that would have ever bitten me...

 ```
 sudo mount -t ramfs ramfs ~/tmp/ram && sudo chown `whoami`: ~/tmp/ram
 sudo mount -t ramfs ramfs ~/.ansible/tmp && sudo chown `whoami`: ~/.ansible/tmp
+unalias rm
 ```

 Set up variables and a work directory.